UjjwalChoudhary2001/Countdown-Timer/README.md

 # Countdown-Timer
-Countdown Timer Using HTML, CSS and JS
+Created Countdown Timer Using HTML, CSS and Javascript.
+Used DOM Manipulation to calculate Days, Hours, Minutes and seconds left for Olympix 2028 to start.